-NEPA documents are prepared for submittal to ARDOT pending successful application and award of DOT RAISE grant funding.
+NEPA documents are prepared for submittal to the Arkansas Department of Transportation (ARDOT) pending successful application and award of DOT RAISE grant funding.
 The project is pre-approved for categorical exclusion from ARDOT as all construction is planned within existing paved street ROW.